pimotte/nomic/README.md

  2. The player is not currently a Judge in another Judgement.

-If this set contains multiple players, the player with the alphanumeric GitHub handle previous to the player who invoked Judgement is selected from this group.
+If this set contains multiple players, the player with the alphanumeric GitHub handle previous (with wrap-around) to the player who invoked Judgement is selected from this group.
 If this set is empty, the rules above are removed one-by-one in bottom-to-top order until the set is no longer empty.
 If all these rules have been removed, a Judge is decided by majority vote.
-If the majority vote does not produce a conclusive result, the vote is repeated.
+If the majority vote does not produce a conclusive result, a Judge is selected at random by @Jason-Statham.

 _Invoking Judgement_ means a player who is currently not a Judge submits an issue labelled "Judgement".